 Put the property manager's contact info into your smart phone and wallet for quick access to answers during your trip.

 Congrats!
 All that is left is enjoying your vacation!

 During your Stay

 - Ask a local.
-Local residences can frequently point you in the right direction.
-Who better to ask where to get the best pizza, have a great date night, or the best areas for wildlife?
+Locals are a good source of tips.
+Who better to ask where to get the best pizza, have a great night out, or the best areas for shopping?

-- Make sure you protect the property owner (and your stuff!) by keeping the property secured while you are away, just like you would in your own home.
+- Make sure you protect the property owner (and your things!) by keeping the vacation home locked up when you are away, just like you would in your own home.

-- Make a point to walk through the rental home one final time and look for damage.
-We recommend walking through with the rental manager whenever possible (this may not be possible)..
-If the property manager is not available, remember to take photos of the property to record its condition.
+- Once everything is out, begin a walk-through of the property to make certain no damage occurred during your remain.
+We advise walking through with the rental manager whenever you can (often this isn't possible)..
+If the property manager is not available, make certain you take photos of the property to record its condition.

-- Did you enjoy yourself?
-Many rental management companies and vacation rental websites allow customers to provide comments.
-If the property and/or property manager was excellent, they'll appreciate your praise.
-If anything went wrong and they did not correct it in a acceptable manner, or when the rental wasn't as described, you may want to note that in your comments.
+- Did you love your stay?
+Most property management companies and rental search sites make it easy for renters to give feedback.
+If your vacation rental and/or property manager was first-rate, they'll appreciate your compliments.
+If something went wrong and they didn't correct it in a practical manner, or when the property wasn't as described, you should make it a point in your review.